iqfareez/astros-api/README.md

 ![image](https://github.com/iqfareez/astros-api/assets/60868965/f3961429-c649-4983-9b43-6e5ba3993929)

-We use [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-image-search-api) to get the astronauts profile images.
+We use the [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-image-search-api) to get astronauts' profile images.
 Create a new Bing Resource instance.
-Take the first & secondary key and save them in .env file (See `.env.example` for example).
+Take the primary and secondary keys and save them in the `.env` file (see `.env.example` for an example).

-### Get latest astros data
+### Get the latest astros data

 Prerequisites: **Node** & **Python 3.x**

-Install required packages
+Install required packages:

 ```
 pip install -r requirements.txt
 ```

-Run the fetcher
+Run the fetcher:

 ```
 py fetcher.py